adfusco/spec-dec-roofline/README.md

 ## Scope and further research

-- It would be beneficial to test disaggreated prefill and decode to determine how much error results from ignoring continuous batching
+- It would be beneficial to test disaggregated prefill and decode to determine how much error results from ignoring continuous batching
 - One highly specific workload sits outside our scope entirely: `LLM.SUMMARIZE_AGG` (Snowflake), 8k input and 1k output at the extreme.
 Both the model and the $L_{crit}$ screening rule put that firmly in speculation's favorable regime
 - Only EAGLE-3 drafters were measured.
 An n-gram or lookup drafter has near-zero draft cost and would change the $T_{spec}$ draft term